flimflamjs/flimflam-docs/specification.md

 - state: a plain js object of any data
 - children: an object of key/vals where the keys are child component names and the values are child **context** objects

-- A view function for a dynamic UI component takes a **context** as its first parameter (and any other parameters) and returns a snabbdom VTree
+- A view function for a dynamic UI component takes a **context** as its first parameter (plus any other parameters) and returns a snabbdom VTree

-Within your view functions, You can use your `context.state` to access the most recent state data, and you can use `context.streams` to use snabbdom eventlisteners to push events or other data to your streams.
+Within your view functions, You can use your `context.state` to access the most recent state data, and you can use `context.streams` to use snabbdom eventlisteners to push events or other data to your streams. "`ctx`" is a standard way of shortening the variable name.

 The **.updates** object inside a **context** is a set of updater functions.
 The keys in this object map to the keys in your **.streams** object.
 For example: